Content Dam Diq Online Articles 2016 04 Ehrs 1

 As the US health care system continues to transition into the digital age, it is apparent that EHRs are here to stay.
 With the dental industry being an important segment of the health care system, dental providers cannot simply ignore EHRs.
 EHRs have the ability to improve efficiency, increase revenue by improving scheduling and billing functions, lower costs, and enhance quality of services.
 Whether the dental industry’s transition is eventually mandated through federal regulations or is made due to the benefits of improved patient care, many experts believe it is no longer a matter of whether the transition will take place within the dental industry, but when.

-Christine Queally Foisey is president and CEO of MedSafe.She has over 20 years of experience in leading health care organizations in fiscal and strategic operations.
-Christine has been with MedSafe since 1991 in a variety of leadership roles.
+Christine Queally Foisey is president and CEO of MedSafe, where she's been since 1991 in a variety of leadership roles.
 Prior to MedSafe, she worked in administration and operations for ISO America and Air Machine Corporation.
-Christine has a strong background in cost analysis and management, strategic planning, collections, and team building for health care organizations and is well versed in HIPAA, ICD-10, OSHA, Coding, and Billing compliance.
+Christine has a strong background in cost analysis and management, strategic planning, collections, and team building for health-care organizations and is well versed in HIPAA, ICD-10, OSHA, coding, and billing compliance.